CriticalSoilModels/Incremental_Driver/README.md

-## incremental-driver: Constitutive Model Calibrator and Tester in Modern Fortran
+## incremental-driver: A constitutive Model Calibrator and Tester in Modern Fortran

 ## Compiling